cloudmation-llc/cvc-oei-sis-tools/docusaurus/docs/configuration.md

 A configuration profile is created by placing a file in the `config` subfolder that follows the name convention of `application-{profile}.yml`. **{profile}** is a placeholder that should be substituted with the actual name of a profile.

+Use the `--profiles` command line argument to activate one or more profiles when running a program.

 Visit the [`sample-configs` directory](https://github.com/cloudmation-llc/cvc-oei-sis-tools/tree/master/sample-configs) in the project repo for some starter examples.

 ## Config Reference